MailTape/MailTape-v1/_posts/2014-12-07-Fragments.md

 track7_link: "https://soundcloud.com/recordturnover/the-pandamonium-waiting-for"
 track7_title: "The Pandamonium - Waiting for Summer"
 guestPic: guestPic162.jpg
+musiColor: musiColor162.png
 ---

 <p id="introduction">
 This morning, here's a Mailtape inspired by [Fragments](https://www.facebook.com/frgmntsmusic "Fragments' Facebook Page").
-You must wake up in a good mood by the end of this sunday selection.
+You're bound to wake up in a good mood by the end of this sunday selection.
 Enjoy the lively rhythms of these tracks and you will be powered for the rest of the day. </p>

 # Ethearal vibes